mojolingo/sippy_cup/README.markdown

   <dd>By default, SippyCup will show SIPp's command line output while running a scenario.
 Set this parameter to `false` to hide full command line output</dd>

   <dt>summary_report_file</dt>
-  <dd>Write a summary of the SIPp run to this file.
-This summary is the equivalent of the output from the SIPp `-trace_screen` command.
+  <dd>Write a summary of the SIPp run to the specified file.
+This summary is the output from the SIPp `-trace_screen` command.
 Requires a development build of SIPp; see https://github.com/SIPp/sipp/pull/106.</dd>

+  <dt>errors_report_file</dt>
+  <dd>Record SIPp's errors to the specified file.
+This report is the output from the SIPp `-trace_err` command.</dd>

   <dt>options</dt>
   <dd>A string of SIPp command line options included with the SIPp run.</dd>